Canberra MRT station: Station details

-RSP Architects and KTP Consultants (the latter of which is now a subsidiary of Surbana Jurong) designed the station with a nautical theme; thus, the station is shaped like a ship when viewed from the outside.
+RSP Architects Planners & Engineers and KTP Consultants (the latter of which is now a subsidiary of Surbana Jurong) designed the station with a nautical theme; thus, the station is shaped like a ship when viewed from the outside.
 This design was inspired by Sembawang's historical role as a British naval base.
 The station's roof is modelled after wind blades to convey the speed of Singapore's public transportation.
 The sides of the station were constructed using glass rather than concrete to allow natural light to enter.
 Louvers were installed to provide ventilation.
 For the construction team's efforts to integrate landscaping and the use of eco-friendly materials, the station was awarded a Platinum certification under the Building and Construction Authority's new Green Mark scheme for transit stations.
 Canberra station is the first MRT station to attain such a rating.

 The artwork in the station, Symbiosis, was painted by Singaporean artist Tan Zi Xi.
 It aims to emphasise the symbiotic relationship between flora and fauna.
 Residents and stakeholders from the nearby Sembawang Group Representation Constituency contributed to the artwork by drawing imaginative plants and animals after a workshop that involved a nature walk.
 Tan developed her drawings further to suit the lively design of the station.

 A mural created by Kevin Lee and edited and designed by Monica Lim and Chris Lim.
 As a part of the heritage-themed Comic Connect public art display by SMRT, the mural depicts a juxtaposed version of Beaulieu House as a naval office in the past and part of Sembawang Park in the present, Sembawang Hot Spring Park, and Bukit Canberra.

 The station has five entrances.
 Four of these are connected by covered pathways to a pair of bus stops, two passenger drop off and pick-up points and parking for over 500 bicycles.
 The fifth is a sheltered footbridge built across Canberra Link which allows passengers to bypass the concourse level and access the Marina South Pier-bound (city-bound) platform directly.
 The bridge is linked to Canberra Plaza, a three-story shopping mall project by the HDB as part of a mixed-use transit-oriented development.

-Also, Canberra MRT Station was the first MRT station to use the top-up kiosks for e-payments (which is most of them) and one of the machine continued to use the older general ticketing machines (GTMs) for cash top-ups and buy single trip tickets.
-With the cessation of single trip tickets, it was finally replaced by TUK-A.